davidzhao1015/alpha-diversity-ecosystems/README.md

-# Alpha diversity of microbiome across differenet ecosystems
+# Alpha diversity of microbial community at differenet ecosystems

 This repository is aimed to evaluate alpha diversity of microbial community in various metrics across different ecosystems with R packages.